 \subsection{Proof of Proposition~\ref{prop:cds}}

-The calculations of the protection leg $V^i_{\rm prot}(t,t_0,t_M)$ and the coupon part $V^i_{\rm coup}(t,t_0,t_M)$ follows from Propositions~\ref{prop:bondMat}~and~\ref{prop:bondDef}.
-The accrued interest $V^i_{\rm ai}(t,t_0,t_M)$ is given by the sum of contingent cash flows and of weighted zero-recovery coupon bonds, and thus its calculation follows from Propositions~\ref{prop:bondDef}~and~\ref{cor:condBond}.
+The calculation of the protection leg and the coupon part, $V^i_{\rm prot}(t,t_0,t_M)$ and $V^i_{\rm coup}(t,t_0,t_M)$ respectively, follows from Propositions~\ref{prop:bondMat}~and~\ref{prop:bondDef}.
+The accrued interest $V^i_{\rm ai}(t,t_0,t_M)$ is given by the sum of contingent cash flows and of weighted zero-recovery coupon bonds, and thus its calculation follows from Propositions~\ref{prop:bondDef} and~\ref{cor:condBond}.
 The series of contingent cash flow is in fact equal to a single contingent payment paying $\tau$ at default,

 Using the identity $\Ind{t_{j-1} < \tau \le t_j} = \Ind{\tau > t_{j-1}} - \Ind{\tau > t_{j}}$ we obtain that the second term of $V^i_{\rm ai}(t,t_0,t_M)$ is given by